Gardens are not made by singing ‘Oh, how beautiful,’ and sitting in the shade.

 Okiwi Passion operates on an amazing eight or so acres in the small northern settlement of Okiwi on the east coast of Great Barrier Island.
 We are very fortunate to have incredibly fertile alluvial soil with excellent structure, created by millennia of soil building in the Okiwi basin, and a very warm microclimate assisted by 30 year old bamboo shelterbelts (essential for the extraordinary winds we can get).

 Being able to grow high-quality, nutritious food in a mindful way that respects nature and feeds and protects the soil upon which we all depend, is a vital service in today’s world where “agri-business” is becoming more and more mindless.
 We see the soil as a treasure to be guarded.
-We minimise cultivation, using human scale tools: broadforks, rakes, and Eliott Coleman’s tilther for soil prep; tarps and hoeing for weed control; feeding the soil with farm-made compost, green manures, droppings from the chickens and a lot of banna grass and bamboo mulch that we make on-site.
+We minimise cultivation, using human scale tools: broadforks and rakes, for soil prep; tarps and hoeing for weed control; feeding the soil with farm-made compost, green manures, droppings from the chickens and a lot of banna grass and bamboo mulch that we make on-site.
 The mulch keeps weeds down and moisture in, and feeds the soil over time.
-We are one of the few organic gardens not using plastic film to plant in to.
-We also use certified organic mineral fertilisers, liquid foliar fertilisers and biological inoculants, and practice rotation of our crops.
-We promote biodiversity for its ecological value by having a widely diverse range of crops, fruit trees and wild flower strips to attract beneficial insects.

 The Island